saltta/my-first-repo/README.md

 ## About Section

 - A brief paragraph with a sales pitch about the business's products
-- Includes a promotional video about the restaurant's delivery option
+- Includes a fun promotional video about the restaurant's delivery option

 ![About Section](assets/images/aboutsection.png)